grnet/synnefo/snf-app/docs/src/admin-guide.rst

 DB
 **

 A node [or more than one nodes, if using an HA configuration], running a DB engine supported by the Django ORM layer.
-The DB is the single source of truth for the servicing of API requests by synnefo.
+The DB is the single source of truth for the servicing of API requests by snf-compute.

 _Services:_ PostgreSQL / MySQL